radkum/ps-parser/README.md

 [![Docs.rs](https://docs.rs/ps-parser/badge.svg)](https://docs.rs/ps-parser)
 [![License](https://img.shields.io/crates/l/ps-parser.svg)](LICENSE)

-A fast and flexible PowerShell parser written in Rust.
+A PowerShell parser written in Rust.
-Parse, analyze, and manipulate PowerShell scripts with idiomatic Rust types.
+Parse, evaluate and deobfuscate PowerShell scripts with idiomatic Rust types.

 ## Goal

 Malicious scripts typically use "safe" operations to obfuscate "unsafe" ones.
 For example, arithmetic operations are used to obfuscate function arguments.

 The goal of this parser is to combat obfuscation in PowerShell by evaluating everything that is "safe" but not anything that is "unsafe".
+Ps-parser deliver also possibility to get script "tokens"

 ## Features